-Turnover for the year was £50.1m, an increase of 9.7% on the previous year.
-There was an increase in rent loss through void properties along with significant reductions in both Housing Support and Care income either through the planned reconfiguration of services or an unplanned reduction in income which continues to put pressure on the wider organisation.
-These reductions were offset by an increase in rents and service charges and the full year effect of additional units which came into management during 2014-15.
+Turnover for the year was £48.3m, a decrease of 3.6% on the previous year.
+There was a reduction in income from shared ownership sales along with significant reductions in both Housing Support and Care income.
+These reductions occurred either through the planned reconfiguration of services or an unplanned reduction in income which continues to put pressure particularly on the wider organisation.
+These reductions were partially offset by an increase in rents and service charges and the full year effect of additional units which came into management during 2015-16.

-Operating costs for the year have increased by 8.7% which is broadly in line with the increase in turnover.
-There have been some increases in maintenance spend and also increased staffing costs following the introduction of the living wage, resulting in an operating surplus of £2.6m in 2015-16 (2015: £2.0m).
+Operating costs for the year have decreased by 1.7% which is less than the decrease in turnover.
+The main difference being where reductions in Housing Support income have not seen corresponding reductions in expenditure as the process of reconfiguration takes place, resulting in an operating surplus of £1.7m in 2016-17 (2016: £2.7m).
 Reductions in operating costs will be required in future years in order to maintain financial viability in the longer term.